LianShalev/STDone/README.md

 * Premium: unlimited history and folders.
 * Admin can block users and see usage analytics.
 Marketing requires explicit consent (opt‑in) and respects suppression lists.

----

-## Roadmap

-* Duplicate step detection and merging
-* Rich severity and priority model with explainability
-* Multi-language ASR and UI
-* One-click export to Jira or CSV
-* Chrome extension recorder (rrweb, console, screenshots)

----

-## Contributing

-Pull requests are welcome.
-Please open an issue first to discuss changes or feature requests.

----

-## License

-MIT.
-Add a `LICENSE` file to finalize.